cthda/chat-room-with-GUI/README.md

 This application uses the tkinter module as the GUI module that is pre-installed

-Also the application uses the sqlite database to store persons' login information if they want to login
+Also the application uses the sqlite database to store persons' login information if they want to login again

 Python version:3.9.7